John P. Wikswo

 Research Interests

-For more than 45 years, I have worked on measurements and modeling in biological physics, bioengineering, and electrophysiology, initially at the scale of humans and dogs, then with rodents, and more recently at the level of nanoliter bioreactors and individual cells.
-My group is developing microfluidic devices to solve problems relevant to human biology, medicine, and environmental toxicology.
-My current research addresses important questions in systems biology, particularly organs-on-chips and optimization of automated systems for combined experimental control and inference of quantitative metabolic and signaling models to better span the spatiotemporal scales of systems biology.
-Central to this effort is the development of intelligent well plates that serve as perfusion controllers, microclinical analyzers, and microformulators, and the refinement and use of tissue-chip models of the blood-brain barrier, blood-cerebral spinal fluid barrier, airway, and engineered cardiac tissue constructs.
-My colleagues and I are merging multichannel microfluidic pumps and valves, sensors, mass spectrometry, computational systems-biology models, and artificial intelligence/machine learning software to create robot scientists operating as self-driving biological laboratories for microbial and mammalian cells.
+My current research addresses important questions in systems biology, particularly organs-on-chips, stem cell differentiation, suspension cell culture, and optimization of automated systems for combined experimental control and inference of quantitative metabolic and signaling models to better span the spatiotemporal scales of systems biology.
+Central to this effort is the development of intelligent well plates that serve as perfusion controllers, microclinical analyzers, and microformulators, and the refinement and use of tissue-chip models of the blood-brain barrier, blood-cerebral spinal fluid barrier, airway, and engineered cardiac and aortic smooth muscle tissue constructs.
+My group and colleagues at Vanderbilt are merging multichannel microfluidic pumps and valves, sensors, mass spectrometry, computational systems biology models, digital twins, and artificial intelligence/machine learning software developed by Ross King of Chalmers University of Technology in Sweden to create Continuous Automated Perfusion Culture Analysis Systems (CAPCAS) that serve as autonomous robot scientists capable of operating as self-driving biological laboratories for microbial and mammalian cells.

 Bio